Home

 LAURA TODAY

-Laura, once a charming hamlet, has fallen into disrepair and is now on the brink of becoming another ghost town.
+Once a charming hamlet, Laura has fallen into disrepair and is now on the brink of becoming another ghost town.
 Saskatchewan is home to many such abandoned towns.

-The hamlet is actually quite depressing.
-However, I did happen to find a tidy yard at the end of town, which belonged to 65-year-old Larry Adams.
-He proudly pointed out that Laura once had lovely homes and roads, a church, stores, a school, and even a grain elevator.
+The hamlet is depressing.
+However, I did find a tidy yard at the edge of town, which belonged to 65-year-old Larry Adams.
+He proudly pointed out that Laura once had lovely homes and roads, a church, stores, a school, and a grain elevator.

 He also shared that Gail’s brother, Jim, had left Laura a few years ago and now resides in Northern Saskatchewan.

-It was Larry who kindly provided me with precise directions to the Laura Cemetery, and I am grateful for his assistance.
+It was Larry who kindly provided me with precise directions to the Laura Cemetery.

 GAIL’S GRAVESTONE …